taisprestes01/Coinfolio/README.md

 ## Key Features

-* Track your portfolio, buy and sell
+* Track your portfolio, buy and selll
 * Get hourly updated data on best and worst currencies
 * Discover new currencies on the market daily
 * Discover the companies with the largest amounts of cryptocurrencies